qijianpeng/awesome-edge-computing/README.md

 It supports federated learning architectures and secure computation of various machine learning algorithms, including logistic regression, tree-based algorithms, deep learning and transfer learning.

+- [MACE](https://github.com/XiaoMi/mace): MACE (Mobile AI Compute Engine) is a deep learning inference framework optimized for mobile heterogeneous computing platforms.
+MACE provides tools and documents to help users to deploy deep learning models to mobile phones, tablets, personal computers and IoT devices.

+- [MNN](https://github.com/alibaba/MNN): MNN is a highly efficient and lightweight deep learning framework.
+It supports inference and training of deep learning models, and has industry leading performance for inference and training on-device.
+At present, MNN has been integrated in more than 20 apps of Alibaba Inc, such as Taobao, Tmall, Youku, Dingtalk, Xianyu and etc., covering more than 70 usage scenarios such as live broadcast, short video capture, search recommendation, product searching by image, interactive marketing, equity distribution, security risk control.
+In addition, MNN is also used on embedded devices, such as IoT.

 - [nn-Meter](https://github.com/microsoft/nn-Meter):nn-Meter is a novel and
 efficient system to accurately predict the inference latency of DNN models on